Installing

 Install globally

-Installing Flower globally allows you to use it via the command line from any location on your machine.
-You can install it globally with uv:
+Installing Flower globally lets you run it from any directory on your machine.
+To install Flower globally, run:

 Terminal